alexewerlof/micromustache/README.md

 ![Logo](https://raw.github.com/userpixel/micromustache/master/logo/micromustache-logo-300.png)

-A stripped down version of the {{mustache}} template engine with JavaScript.
-You don't even need to know {{mustache}} to use it.
 This tool covers the most important use case: **interpolation: replacing variable names with their values from an object**.

 ![Figure 1](https://raw.github.com/userpixel/micromustache/master/fig-1.png)

 If that's all you need, micromustache is a drop-in replacement for MustacheJS.

 * No dependencies
-* Works in node and Browser
+* Works in node (CommonJS) and Browser (AMD, global, Browserify/WebPack)
 * Well tested
 * Dead simple to learn yet a pleasure to use
 * Well documented with many examples